-Quantization and channel pruning techniques are employed to address these issues while achieving high performance and high energy efficiency with little degradation in accuracy.
-Quantization makes it possible to use integer computing units and to represent weights and activations by lower bits, while pruning reduces the overall required operations.
-In the Vitis™ AI quantizer, only the quantization tool is included.
-The pruning tool is packaged in the Vitis AI optimizer.
+Quantization and channel pruning techniques address these challenges while simultaneously achieving optimal performance and high energy efficiency with minimal degradation in accuracy.
+Through quantization, integer computing units become viable, and weights and activations can be represented with reduced precision.
+On the other hand, pruning reduces the overall required operations.
+The AMD Vitis AI quantizer includes the quantization tool, whereas the pruning tool is integrated into the Vitis AI optimizer.

 Generally, 32-bit floating-point weights and activation values are used when training neural networks.
-By converting the 32-bit floating-point weights and activations to 8-bit integer (INT8) format, the Vitis AI quantizer can reduce computing complexity without losing prediction accuracy.
-The fixed-point network model requires less memory bandwidth, thus providing faster speed and higher power efficiency than the floating-point model.
-The Vitis AI quantizer supports common layers in neural networks, including, but not limited to, convolution, pooling, fully connected, and batchnorm.
+The Vitis AI quantizer can reduce computational complexity without losing prediction accuracy by converting the 32-bit floating-point weights and activations to an 8-bit integer (INT8) format.
+Deployment of the fixed-point network model requires reduced memory bandwidth, thus providing faster speed and higher power efficiency than would be possible with floating-point model.
+The Vitis AI quantizer supports common layers in neural networks, including, but not limited to, convolution, pooling, fully connected, and batch normalization.

 - Markus Nagel et al., Data-Free Quantization through Weight Equalization and Bias Correction, arXiv:1906.04721, 2019.

-- Itay Hubara et.al., Improving Post Training Neural Quantization: Layer-wise Calibration and Integer Programming, arXiv:2006.10518, 2020.
+- Itay Hubara et al.., Improving Post Training Neural Quantization: Layer-wise Calibration and Integer Programming, arXiv:2006.10518, 2020.